w3c/webextensions/proposals/permissions_behavior_on_update.md

 b) Why not a new field proposed in ["Hybrid permissions" proposal](https://github.com/w3c/webextensions/pull/788)

-The intent is to avoid easting permissions keys as this may lead to ambiguity and make everyone simply avoid "permissions."
+The intent is to avoid adding new kinds of permissions as this may lead to ambiguity and make everyone simply avoid existing "permissions" key.

 #### User Benefits

-By adding "suppress_permissions_warning_on_update", we can offer the best user experience by being open and upfront about the permissions our application will require to function optimally as well as reducing user confusion with a single prompt as opposed to multiple.
+By adding "permissions_behavior_on_update", extension developers can offer the best user experience by being open and upfront about the permissions extension will require to function optimally as well as reducing user confusion with a single prompt as opposed to multiple.

 Also, by suppressing warnings we will reduce the fear of accidentally "turn off" extensions for the existing user and enable extension developers to actively evolve extensions by adopting new permissions as soon as they make sense.

 Here is an official showcase from the "Chrome for Developers” documentation that illustrates the user experience when permissions trigger a warning.
-Such behavior that we would like to avoid with the support for hybrid permissions
+Such behavior that we would like to avoid with the proposed changes in this proposal.

 ![image](https://developer.chrome.com/static/docs/extensions/develop/concepts/permission-warnings/image/example-an-extension-is-6772580db51de.gif)